MultiTracker

 Live aircraft positions are retrieved from the OpenSky Network, a non-profit association based in Switzerland that provides open access to real-world air traffic surveillance data collected by a worldwide network of ADS-B receivers.
 Data is used under their non-commercial research license and refreshes every 30 seconds.

-Aircraft are drawn with type-specific icons: helicopters appear as a top-down rotor cross, heavy widebodies are drawn slightly larger, and light GA aircraft slightly smaller than the default fixed-wing silhouette.
+Radar range is controlled by pinch-to-zoom (10–100nm).
+Range rings are drawn at fixed geographic distances and move inward or outward as you zoom, giving a physical sense of scale.
+Aircraft type icons are type-specific: helicopters appear as a top-down rotor cross, heavy widebodies are drawn slightly larger, and light GA aircraft slightly smaller than the default fixed-wing silhouette.
 Type data is looked up from hexdb.io by ICAO hex code and cached locally for 6 hours.

 Flight route information (origin, destination, and airline) is sourced from adsbdb.com by callsign.
 Tap any aircraft to see the route displayed as city names with IATA codes.
 Routes are cached for 24 hours.